 ggraph builds on top of tidygraph and ggplot2 to allow a complete and familiar grammar of graphics for network data.
 Still, it is a little different from most ggplot2 extension packages since it works with another data type that is fundamentally different from tabular data.
 More so, most network visualizations don’t concern themselves with mapping variables to

-y values for each node that can then be used for visualization purpose.
+y values for each node that can then be used for visualization purposes.
 To put it in another way, when plotting tabular data the

-y aesthetics are almost always mapped to existing variables in the data (or statistically transformations of existing data) whereas when plotting network data
+y aesthetics are almost always mapped to existing variables in the data (or statistical transformations of existing data) whereas when plotting network data

 y are mapped to values derived from the topology of the network and which are by themselves meaningless.

 Whereas a normal ggplot2 plot is initialized with a

 ggplot() call, a ggraph plot is initialized with a

 ggraph() call.
 The first argument is the data, which can be a tbl_graph or any object convertible to one.
 The second argument is a layout function and any further arguments will be passed on to that function.
 The default layout will choose an appropriate layout based on the type of graph you provide, but while it is often a decent starting point you should always take control and explore the different layouts available — networks are notorious for their ability to show non-existing or exaggerated relations in some layouts.
 There are more to layouts than described in this section.
 The Getting Started guide to layouts will tell you even more and showcase all the different layouts provided by ggraph.

 The layout argument can either take a string or a function.
 If a string is provided, the name will be matched to one of the build in layouts (of which there are many).
 If a function is provided it is assumed that the function takes a tbl_graph and returns a data frame with at least an x and y column and with the same number of rows as there are nodes in the input graph.
 Below we can see examples of using the default layout, specifying a specific layout, and providing arguments to the layout (which are evaluated in the context of the input graph):